 While I have been using cups and sanitary pads for years, period panties are fairly new to me.
-A friend of mind recently invested in period panties and she is very happy with those!
+A friend of mine recently invested in period panties, and she is very happy with those!
 I've decided to buy one last December to give it a try.
 I bought the bikini model from Flux undies.
-Bikini holds up to 20ml (about 4 tampons).
+The bikini holds up to 20ml (about 4 tampons).

-Easy to use, you can wear them up to 12 hours and then wash them.
-It is advised to rinse undies until water runs clean.
-Different sizes and colors are available.
+Easy to use, you can wear them for up to 12 hours and then wash them.
+It is advised to rinse undies until the water runs clean.
+Different sizes and colours are available.

 Pros: Easy to use.
 You can forget about your periods for up to 12 hours.
 Some undies are really lovely.